1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How to Understand the Performance of Google Ad Exchange?

 • Go to Google Ad Manager home page.
 Then Reporting > New report.
-Fill the basic details for the report.
+Fill in the basic details for the report.

-Once you’re done with the steps, pull-out the report after the specified time, and inspect the performance of AdX.
+Once you’re done with the steps, pull out the report after the specified time, and inspect the performance of AdX.

 How to Increase Your Google Ad Exchange Revenue?